EarthOddity/dndrepo/Web Service Design and Implementation.md

 DELETE http://localhost:5044/api/Bachelor/1
 Accept: application/json

+## File Context & Database Context
+We started with using a filecontext to simulate how a database should work.
+Once the web app was mostly finish and we wanted to test the requirements is when we decided to change the context to a database.
+This context was created using the entity framework and with SQLite.
+The model class we had was completed with some extra object references to other clasess to represent the connections and relationships between the different clasess and the database was implemented.
+Evidently, we put the database file in gitignore to avoid any possible problems but a base can be located in the main branch.

 ## Next Steps 🚀
 - Integration of these services with the web application.
 - Comprehensive unit and integration testing to ensure reliability.